 Please note we only show the most up to date version of each statement for each billing period on your online account.

-11. This is your S-Number, it is a 21-digit reference used to uniquely identify electricity supply point.
+12. This is your S-Number, it is a unique 21-digit reference used to identify your electricity supply point.
 The bottom 13-digits is your MPAN (Meter Point Administration Number).

-12. This is your supply address (this may be different to your billing address if this is not your primary residence).
+13. This section shows your supply address (this may be different to your billing address if this is not your primary residence), along with your tariff name and the exact period you have been charged for in this statement

-14. This is your estimated annual energy usage.
+15. This is your estimated annual energy usage provided to us by the energy industry.
+It is based on your meter readings, so the more readings you give, the more accurate this will be.
 See How am I charged for my energy for more information.

-16. This is an example as to how we convert gas units to kWh.
+16. This is an example of how we convert gas units to kWh.

 Below is an example of a typical So Energy gas & electricity statement, paid on receipt of bill.

 1.This is the total charges due.
-See p2 for a breakdown of the charges.
+See page 2 for a breakdown of the charges.

 2.This is the date which payment is due for or, if there is a Direct Debit in place, the date on which payment will be collected.